CogentRedTester/mpv-segment-linking/README.md

 If either of these options are disabled then so will this script.
 This is to maintain parity with normal ordered chapters, considering the similarities of the features.

-The script also respects the `ordered-chapters-files` option, which tells the player to search for matching files inside the given playlist, instead of the file's directory.
+The `chapter-merge-threshold` option is used to merge chapters that are too close together, as with ordered chapters.

-The script uses the `chapter-merge-threshold` option to merge chapters that are too close together, as with ordered chapters.
+The script also has limitted support for the `ordered-chapters-files` option, which tells the player to search for matching files inside the given playlist, instead of the file's directory.
+This may be changed to a separate option in the future.

 ## Limitations

-There are a small number of limitations compared to the native implementation of ordered chapters, mostly involving the use of the `ordered-chapters-files` option.
+There are several limitations compared to the native implementation of ordered chapters, mostly involving the use of the `ordered-chapters-files` option.

 * cannot detect if a network file should contain segments